admoseremic/summit2019/README.md

 # Advanced Analysis with Adobe Analytics Data Feeds & R 2019
-Code and examples from the "Advanced Analysis with Adobe Analytics Data Feeds and R" session from Summit 2019
+All the code and examples from the "Advanced Analysis with Adobe Analytics Data Feeds and R" session from Summit 2019.
+To view each of the R notebooks, rather than clicking the links above, use these links to see the notebooks fully rendered:

 01 - Introduction to dplyr:
 http://htmlpreview.github.io/?https://github.com/admoseremic/summit2019/blob/master/01%20Introduction%20to%20dplyr.nb.html